9 Qualities you must evaluate when adopting math softwareAll Posts

 >>If you're interested in a math platform that's engage and free for teachers, check out Prodigy<<

 9. CostUnfortunately, cost can be a major barrier.

 Fortunately, platforms with diverse content, teacher tools and student reporting greatly vary in price.
 Whereas some can cost upwards of $10,000 USD for a large school, others are free.
 There are many more between these price points.
 This means there should be at least one or two platforms that fit your budget.

 Final thoughts about assessing math softwareKeep these nine factors in mind when evaluating any math software.
 They’ll allow you to find an affordable solution that’s engaging and educational for students, helpful and intuitive for teachers and informative for school leaders.

 Looking to adopt new math software at your school?
-Prodigy is a no-cost, adaptive game-based learning platform that helps students from 1st-8th grade practice curriculum-aligned math -- covering more than 1,500 skills across three DOK levels.
+Prodigy Math Game is a no-cost, adaptive game-based learning platform that helps students from 1st-8th grade practice curriculum-aligned math — covering more than 1,500 skills across three DOK levels.
 Prodigy engages students and helps teachers track student progress to provide targeted, differentiated instruction.
 Many students love Prodigy so much, they play at home more often than they do at school!
-School leaders can use Prodigy to:
+Teachers can use Prodigy to: